hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

    * `cb`: Callback that takes command result as parameter.
    * `Returns`
        * `proof_json`: Proof presentation for the given proof request.
+         * For each requested attribute either a proof (with optionally revealed attribute value) or self-attested attribute value is provided.
+         * Each proof is associated with a credential and corresponding schema_id, cred_def_id, rev_reg_id and timestamp.
+         * There is also aggregated proof part common for all credential proofs.

-The resulting presentation created by the Holder has the following JSON format:
+The resulting presentation `proof_json` created by the Holder has the following JSON format:

 ```json
 {